 - Be sure to visit Ubirr Rock at Sunrise

 - Take an Aboriginal cultural tour and learn about this ancient culture.

-Lunch at Cooinda before driving back to Darwin.
+Enjoy lunch at Cooinda before driving back to Darwin.

 Wrap up your fabulous week in the Top End with one of Darwin’s favourite cinema experiences.
 The Darwin Deckchair Cinema is one of the most unique experiences to be had in the Top End.
 Its a unique outdoor cinema experience you won’t want to miss.